libp2p/specs/RFC/0003-routing-records.md

   - return the set of self-certified addresses for the given peer id

 - `SignedRoutingState(peer_id) -> Maybe<SignedEnvelope>`
-  - retrive the signed envelope that was most recently added to the peerstore for the given peer, if any exists.
+  - retrieve the signed envelope that was most recently added to the peerstore for the given peer, if any exists.

 And possibly: